 Providing our children with a world-class educational experience is everyone’s job, and as Mayor, I would bring my experience from the Board to support our students and our schools.

-As Mayor, I would execute a six-point School and Career Readiness Initiative:
+As Mayor, I would execute a seven-point School and Career Readiness Initiative:

 Establish early childhood learning centers.

 - Partner with Birmingham City Schools and the Birmingham Education Foundation to establish early childhood learning centers for eligible 3 and 4-year old Birmingham residents and develop early childhood programming for City-run early childhood learning centers.

 - Fight back against the Alabama Public Charter School Board to ensure that crucial resources are not taken away from our traditional school system.